 If you are a lone parent getting Income Support, there is no limit to the number of hours a week you can volunteer.
 You must not be working for a close relative, and must receive no payment for your work, other than out-of-pocket expenses.
 You should tell your local Jobcentre Plus office before you start your voluntary work.

 Expenses and benefits

 Apart from DLA, the above benefits are open only to people who are not in paid employment.
 Any kind of paid work would jeopardise an individual’s right to claim benefits, and they may find that their payments are docked or suspended.
 Expenses do not constitute a payment, so volunteers can receive reimbursement of reasonable out-of-pocket expenses (any expenses that they have incurred because they are volunteering) without their benefits being affected.

 Only actual expenses should be reimbursed.
 We will collect receipts and keep records of what expenses you have been paid, so that if there is any kind of query it can clearly be shown that you have only been reimbursed money rather than given any extra reward.

 It is compulsory for claimants to notify benefits advisers that they are volunteering.
 The benefits adviser can then take into account the nature of the volunteering role and assess whether it will affect entitlement to benefits.

 Further information is available on the DirectGov website.

 A PDF on ‘Volunteering while getting benefits’ is available to download from the DWP website.

 Selection of suitable applicants will be made from the information in your application form.
-We will contact you shortly afterwards with notification of if your application has been successful at this round of recruitment and if so what happens next.
+We will contact you shortly afterwards to let you know if your application has been successful and what happens next.

 We look forward to hearing from you soon.